 There are several common ways to determine whether a gene contains methylated DNA.
 Since mammalian methylation occurs at cytosines, researchers take advantage of the fact that methylated cytosine (meC) is stable to bisulfite treatment but unmethylated cytosine is transformed to uracil under the same conditions.
-Bisulfite treatment, manifested as our Imprint® Bisulfite modification kit (MOD50), converts unmethylated cytosine to uracil.
-These treated samples can then be sequenced to determine the methylation state of the original sample, a process termed bisulfite sequencing.
+Bisulfite treatment, manifested as our Imprint® DNA Modification Kit (Product No. MOD50), converts unmethylated cytosine to uracil.
+These treated samples can be sequenced to determine the methylation state of the original sample, a process termed bisulfite sequencing.
 This treatment can also be used to perform methylation-specific PCR, which exploits the C to U change and uses primers that will anneal based on those predicted changes.
 Bisulfite treatment of DNA is a prerequisite for DNA methylation analysis for many epigenetics-based studies involving methylation profiling and the quantification of methylation status.

 Our scientific team systematically investigated the bisulfite treatment of DNA.
 They studied the chemistries involved in the process and the conversion rates in an effort to limit variability between samples and to improve yield over the conventional methods.
 They standardized the incubation reaction times, temperature, and pH.
 The protocol that was developed increased the recovery yields up to 90% of input DNA with >99% C to U conversion.
 The method has been developed to accommodate purified DNA from biological fluids, cells, or tissue directly as the input material.